-The Division of Otology, Neurotology, and Skull Base Surgery delivers expert care for hearing, balance, and facial nerve disorders, inner ear and related skull base brain tumors, and diagnosis and treatment of complex vestibular problems.
+The UCSF Division of Otology, Neurotology, and Skull Base Surgery is a multidisciplinary team of experts that delivers effective and comprehensive treatment for hearing problems, imbalance, and inner ear and skull base brain tumors.

 Areas of Expertise

 - Sudden hearing loss

 - Eardrum Perforation